cespare/xxhash/README.md

 func (*Digest) Sum64() uint64
 ```

-This implementation provides a fast pure-Go implementation and an even faster
+The package is written with optimized pure Go and also contains an even faster
 assembly implementation for amd64.
+If desired, the `purego` build tag opts into
+using the Go code even on amd64.

 ## Compatibility